WenchaoD/FSCalendar/README.md

 `FSCalendar` is also tested on iPad device, see the demo for details.

 ## Version notes

+### Version 0.6.0
+* Add minmumDate and maximumDate in FSCalendarDataSource
+* Fix weekstarday issue

 ### Version 0.5.4
 * Fix cell wrapping problem